gmazovec/flow-typer/README.md

 })
 ```

+- Find ways to create generic `tupleOf` and `unionOf` validators with variable
+cardinality.

 - Use `literalOf` and `tupleOf` without explicit Flow type annotations.
 Literal
 and tuple types can not be inferred by Flow type.
 This could be solved with new
 Flow utility types `$Literal` and `$Tuple`.

 ## Limitations